-- 1. Apologies
+- 1. Apologies - 2.
+Minutes

-- Minutes(Copy to follow)
+Copy to follow

 - 3. Deputations/Public Addresses

 - 4. Declarations of Interest

 - 5. Matters of Urgency which by reason of special circumstances the Chair is of the opinion should be considered

-- 6. Gambling Act 2005 Statement of Policy 3 Yearly Review
+- 6. Statement of Gambling Policy

-- 7. Licensing Act 2003 (Hearings) Regulations 2005
+- 7. Exclusion of Public and Press